OODIDA: On-board/Off-board Distributed Real-Time Data Analytics for Connected Vehicles: System Description

 \subsection{Error Handling}

 So far, we have made the assumption that all assignments complete and that all client nodes are available all the time.
 Of course, it is overly optimistic to assume that the network is always stable.
 To account for real-world disturbances, we use various Erlang/OTP mechanisms for fault-tolerance such as links and monitors.
-If the connection to a client has been lost, it is given a set duration of time to reconnect.
-As long as a disconnected client is alive, it will actively try to reconnect with the cloud node.
-Should this fail, that client's results will be excluded from the current iteration of the assignment.
-For all remaining iterations of the assignment, OODIDA will attempt to send a task description also to clients that were lost during previous iterations, which means that whenever a client becomes available again, it will contribute to the current iteration of that assignment.
+If the connection to a client node has been lost, it is given a set duration of time to reconnect.
+As long as a disconnected client node is alive, it actively tries to reconnect to the cloud node.
+Should this fail, its results are excluded from the current iteration of the assignment.
+For all remaining iterations of the assignment, OODIDA attempts to send a task description also to clients that were lost during previous iterations.
+This enables them to rejoin this assignment in case they have become available again.
+The error handling mechanisms are preliminary (cf.~Sect.~\ref{future}).